pmlmodelling/ersem/README.md

 ### NEMO + FABM + ERSEM

+This requires a customised NEMO codebase with the FABM coupler integrated.
+To obtain access to this code, please [register](https://pml.ac.uk/Modelling_at_PML/Access_Code).

-FABM needs to be compiled separately before the compilation of NEMO.
+FABM-ERSEM needs to be compiled separately before the compilation of NEMO.
 Usually, the following suffices for this:

     mkdir -p ~/build/nemo